ContentMine/UCL-ForestPlots/README.md

 # ForestPlots
-This repo contains code and a small demo of ContentMine software for extracting and analising Forest Plots from a corpus of PDF's
+This repo contains code and a small demo of ContentMine software for extracting and analysing Forest Plots from a corpus of PDF's